Toyota Supra interior

 Unlike its wild exterior, the Toyota Supra’s cabin goes for a simple rather than an overly striking approach.
 Everything’s laid out sensibly across its minimalist dashboard and sweeping centre console, while the dark roof lining focusses your attention on the view out through the Supra’s narrow letterbox windscreen.

 Unlike in most Toyotas, you get a freestanding infotainment display with an intuitive swivel-wheel controller on the centre console.
-This part – along with many of the Supra’s buttons, indicator stalks and door handles – comes from the BMW Z4 and contributes to making the Supra’s cabin feel impressively well put together.
+This part – along with many of the Supra’s buttons, indicator stalks and door handles – comes from the BMW Z4 and contributes to making the Supra’s cabin feel more special than anything else Toyota sells at the moment.

 The neat, arrow-straight stitching on the soft-touch dashboard is another posh feature, as are the padded cushions on the doors and centre console that help stop you bruising your knees during particularly tight turns.